jeffHasBugs/class-dashboard/README.md

 Meeting links are retrieved from the same `data.json` file.
 The names in the `events` clause must match names in the `httplinks` clause.

-Meeting links are queried by name from `httplinks`.
-This means meeting names in the `schedule` block must match meeting names in the `httplinks` block.

 #### Timetable

 A timetable can be shown.
 Replace the `timetable.jpg` file with your own `timetable.jpg`.

 #### Server

-Any service that can host your HTML, CSS, and JS.
+Because we periodically request `data.json`, a server is needed.
+You can choose any service that hosts static sites for free.

-When you're done, you can drag the project folder to [https://app.netlify.com/drop](https://app.netlify.com/drop).
+You can also drag the project folder to [https://app.netlify.com/drop](https://app.netlify.com/drop) for a quick start.